Opportunity to Maximize Margins in the Fluid World of Fashion Retail

 While some retailers treat markdown as an in-season liquidation tactic and as an opportunity to course-correct with new information, some others have embraced markdowns as a strategic way of attracting a different type of customer, ‘the bargain shopper’, who normally does not shop at regular ticket prices.
-Whether they are being used to attract a different customer segment, or just as a tactic to clear the older merchandise to make room for the next season, one of the biggest in-season decisions retailers face that has a direct impact on the bottom line is how and when to execute markdowns.
-Taking an analytical and systematic approach to answer the following questions has been proven to have direct impact on a retailer’s gross margin:
+Whether they are being used to attract a different customer segment, or just as a tactic to clear the older merchandise to make room for the next season, one of the biggest in-season decisions retailers face, that has a direct impact on the bottom line, is how and when to execute markdowns.
+Taking an analytical and systematic approach to answer the following questions has been proven to have a direct impact on a retailer’s gross margin:

 - Which styles should be marked down?

 - What is the right depth of markdown to achieve the best lifetime profitability?

 - What is the right frequency of progressive markdowns?